 Staff of the Division of Amphibians and Reptiles and their collaborators have accrued a large collection of amphibian and reptile tissue samples, the majority from cataloged voucher specimens.
 In general, the samples are maintained primarily for staff research, either in-house or through collaborations at other institutions.
 As a service to other investigators, tissue samples may be made available to qualified scientists who make specific requests.
 The geographic scope of the tissue collection is focused on the New World; however, we also have important collections from Madagascar, Asia, and the Pacific.
 Most samples were directly frozen at -80° C or below.
 In some cases, samples were placed directly into 95% ETOH.
 Samples from both storage methods are maintained at the National Museum of Natural History in ultra-cold freezers at -80° C. All researchers requesting tissue samples from this collection are asked to comply with the following guidelines.

 An informal inquiry by phone, e-mail, or letter may be used to determine whether genetic samples of particular taxa are available.
 After verifying availability of relevant samples, a formal request in writing should be submitted on institutional letterhead.
-Graphic files (jpg, pdf) of the signed letterhead request may be sent as an e-mail attachment to expedite the process; however, the original letter must be mailed to us for archival purposes.
+Graphic files (jpg, pdf) of the signed letterhead request may be sent as an e-mail attachment to expedite the process.
 Loan requests from students must be co-signed by their major advisor or other professional staff member, who thereby assumes full responsibility for the loan/transfer.
 Requests should include the following:

 - Brief Description of Research - Items to include are purpose, techniques, gene(s) to be studied, lab facilities, investigators involved and their experience, and expected significance of the study.